ThoughtfulDev/EagleEye/README.md

 **This only works if their Facebook Profile is public**

 ## What does this do?
-In simple words you have at least one Image of the Person you are looking for and a clue about its name.
-You feed this program with it and it tries to find Instagram, Youtube, Facebook, Twitter Profiles of this Person.
+In simple words, you have at least one Image of the person you are looking for and a clue about its name.
+You enter this data to the EagleEye and it tries to find Instagram, Youtube, Facebook, Twitter Profiles of this person.

 ## Screenshots?
 [Example Report](https://github.com/ThoughtfulDev/EagleEye/blob/master/Example.pdf) (Used one Image of Emeraude Toubia)